TM-design-art/data310/finalproject.md

 + Sulfate (Sulfates are natural substances located in minerals, soil, rocks, ambient air, groundwater, plants, and food.
 They are mainly used in the chemical industry.
 Water samples with 250 mg/L of sulfates should ensure that humans drinking the water will avoid the esthetic effects of sulfate.
 In addition, water samples should not go beyond 500 mg/L of sulfates to avoid the laxative effects of sulfates.)

 + Conductivity (Electrical conductivity is a measure of the ionic process of a solution that allows it to transmit a current.
-Conductivity and TDS seem to be related due to the quantity of dissolved solids in water usually determining the electrical conductivity.)
+Conductivity and TDS seem to be related due to the quantity of dissolved solids in water usually determining the electrical conductivity.
+The World Health Organization states that Electrical Conductivity values in safe water samples should not be larger than 400 μS/cm.)

 + Organic Carbon ()